 Belgian cuisine is mostly defined within fries and mussels, but they also have dishes like this Rijsttaart - Belgian Rice Tart recipe.
-Do you love rice pudding?
-This tart has your name on it and it’s the kind of comfort baking that requires simple ingredients, but also isn’t complicated and is a great way to use up left over rice pudding (if that’s a thing for you).
+This is the kind of comfort baking that requires simple ingredients and is a great way to use up left over rice pudding (if that’s a thing for you).

 The size of Belgium and location within Europe means it can be hard to find exact food that also isn't found linked to neighboring countries, meaning this Rijstaart or Rice Tart has a version enjoyed in the Netherlands that you might or might not have been introduced to.